Free Case Evaluation

 Call 206-677-5941 now or fill out the form above to receive a free, confidential consultation.

-Class action lawsuits in WA
+Class action lawsuit in WA

-Seattle Class Action Litigation Lawyers
+Seattle Class Action Lawyers

-Seattle litigation attorneys holding corporations accountable
+Litigation attorneys holding corporations accountable in WA

 At Smith McBroom, we recognize the transformative power of collective action when individuals unite against corporate wrongdoing, environmental harm, or other widespread injustices.
 Our seasoned team of Seattle class action litigation lawyers are experienced in navigating the complexities of class action litigation, working to ensure that every voice is heard and every right is defended.
 Whether you're seeking help for consumer rights violations, government benefits, or mass torts, our Seattle attorneys are equipped with the knowledge, determination, and skills needed to help bring about meaningful change.